mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 7. `field` ...
 For a trace to a field or property of a type
 8. `trait` ...
 For a trace to a trait, interface, or other abstract type

-The special type `other` with value `0` is used as a placeholder for elements that do not fit into the predefined categories.
+The special kind `other` with value `0` is used as a placeholder for elements that do not fit into the predefined categories.

 ### `trace.element.span`: Optional associated line span of a trace